 This course focuses on broadcast technology and production for television.
 Course will include producing live broadcast in-studio and live recorded and edited program segments.
 Students will get hands-on skills in camera, sound, switcher, editing for broadcast, live TV broadcast production, and how to use lights and green screen for virtual sets.
 Students will be a part of a production team in our broadcast production studio producing streaming television and learning, through reading assignments, the history and current technology of broadcast.
-(Prerequisites: CINE220 or by permission of the instructor)
+(Prerequisites: CINE120 Sound for Film I)